-The costs of getting the manufactured products to the customer have become relatively more significant in recent years, as the cost of manufacturing products generally has declined.
+HE COSTS OF GETTING the manufactured products to the customer have become relatively more significant in recent years, as the cost of manufacturing products generally has declined.
 In fact, for some companies, the total costs of distribution of the products are in excess of the production or procurement costs.